grafana/loki/docs/sources/configure/_index.md

   [ingesterdbretainperiod: <duration>]

   # Experimental.
 Whether TSDB should cache postings or not.
+The
+  # index-read-cache will be used as the backend.
   # CLI flag: -tsdb.enable-cache-postings
   [enable_cache_postings: <boolean> | default = false]
 ```